 Lujiazui is really downtown Pudong - think the Pearl Tower - and if you live here you will probably be living in an apartment, often with a spectacular riverview, and get a real sense of living in the city as opposed to Jinqiao and Kangqiao, which feel much more like suburbs.

 Many expats with families head for the south-west of the city to Gubei or Hongqiao, both of which are much more established expat communities than those in Pudong.
-Both areas give reasonable access to most of the international schools in Puxi (Yew Chung, the Western International School, Shanghai Community International School (SCIS), BISS Puxi and the Shanghai American School (a GSGI school).
+Both areas give reasonable access to most of the international schools in Puxi including the Western International School, Shanghai Community International School (SCIS), BISS Puxi and the Shanghai American School.

 It’s a very spread out area, so journey times will depend on exactly where you live but you are probably looking at a journey of between 20 to 45 minutes to get to the schools mentioned.
 Getting to the French Concession will take somewhere between 20 to 40 minutes, again depending on where exactly you live.